-New Development Control Guidance
+Development Control Guidance

-The draft can be downloaded here.
+The guidance can be downloaded here:

 An initial scoping meeting was held, jointly by Environmental Protection UK and the Institute of Air Quality Management on the 22 May 2012, to discuss options and key issues for the guidance.